enjector/enjector-event.grid/README.md

 # Enjector Event Grid
-Enjector Event Grid (Event Grid) is a peer to peer computing fabric.
-The Event Grid is made up on autonomous components that communicate with each other using asynchronous messages.
+Enjector Event Grid is a event based computing fabric.
+A solution built using the Event Grid is made up on autonomous components that communicate with each other using asynchronous message passing.

-Here are some highlights:
+Here are some principles:

-* Event Grid allows distributed components to run on any host and to be written in any language.
+* The Grid allows distributed components to run on any type of host (cloud, on-premise, mobile, embedded).
+Components can be many languages (C, C++, Java, Python).
 The key design is that components, which we call Event Grid Processes, should interact with each other asynchronously and the should aim to reduce the communication latency dynamically.

 * The goal of the Event Grid's architecture is to ensure that software platform can achieve a greater magnitude in computing throughput than traditional architectures like "N-Tier" by taking advantage of growing number multi-core CPUs, GPUs and FPGAs within servers and specialised sensors on edge devices.